ratify-project/ratify-verifier-go/cosign/README.md

 To verify a keyless signed Cosign signature, you need to verify the following trust chain:

 - Check if the artifact matches what is described in the signature
-- Check if the OIDC identify (subject & issuer) matches what is described in the signature
+- Check if the OIDC identity (subject & issuer) matches what is described in the signature
 - Check if the certificate and the timestamp in signature are valid against Fulcio and Rekor
 - The root trust of Fulcio and Rekor is sourced from https://tuf-repo-cdn.sigstore.dev/
 - The root trust of https://tuf-repo-cdn.sigstore.dev/ is from the Cosign binary